*EXCLUSIVE* Sean's interview with Twitter CEO Jack Dorsey

 Where does the line get drawn?

-Anyway, it's his first and I think it's going to be his only interview.
+Anyway, it's his first, and I think it's going to be his only interview.

-Jack Dorsey is the CEO uh of Twitter.
+Jack Dorsey is the CEO of Twitter.

-Um I really appreciate you coming on because I'm sure this is probably the last thing you want to do is come on my radio program.
+I really appreciate you coming on because I'm sure this is probably the last thing you want to do is come on my radio program.

 You have decided not to ban Alex Jones in his particular case.

-Your argument was he hasn't violated your rules, but I think this is far more complicated uh than I think some people might understand.
+Your argument was he hasn't violated your rules, but I think this is far more complicated than I think some people might understand.

 How are you?